Why replace an Android emulator for iOS with Real Devices?

 4. Scalability: A real device cloud allows you to quickly scale up or down your testing resources as needed, providing you with the flexibility to handle large and complex testing tasks.

-5. Access to the latest devices: BrowserStack’s Real device cloud provides the latest devices for testing, such as iPhone 14, and Google Pixel 7, which can be helpful in ensuring that your app is compatible with the latest hardware and software.
+5. Access to the latest devices: BrowserStack’s Real device cloud provides the latest devices for testing, can be helpful in ensuring that your app is compatible with the latest hardware and software.

 6. Remote access: Test on devices from anywhere.
 No need to physically access the device.